SkewedAspect/rpgkeeper/Readme.md

     * This is a middle-weight system, and has seen some uptake lately, there's no reason not to consider it.
 * Edge of the Empire
     * I run a lot of EotE content, and the system is simple enough it wasn't that hard.
+* Genesys
+    * It's just a more generic EotE; likely EotE can be implemented as a variant of this system.
 * Dungeons and Dragons 3.5 Edition
     * Another nostalgic system that still has quite a following.
 * Dungeons and Dragons 4th Edition